nurhidayat86/adem/Reports/Week-7.md

 ![Basket rules of active appliances](../images/rule-02-06.PNG)<br>
     **Figure 2** *Basket rules of active appliances*

-We will also explore more rules such as which appliance is active before/after a set of active appliances.
+We have calculate the probability of other appliances ON/OFF states when one particular appliance is in the ON state, as bellow:

 ### Sensing accuracy
 After some modification on how to compute features (e.g. operates directly on single dataframe) we can see that several testing scenarios produced a desired output, i.e. as sampling rate is reduced, accuracy drops.
 One thing to note is that the ETHZ paper used sampling rate 1 seconds and feature length/labeling period 900 seconds.
 See these test scenarios: